 Morocco is a beautiful country, with a rich history and culture, and a diverse landscape.
 From historic cities to a long coastline, incredible mountain ranges and vast desert, this country has it all, with the convenience of being accessible by a short flight from most major European cities.
-Here, one of the founders of Kensington Morocco, Alex Peto, shares his experience in the Moroccan property sector.
+Here, one of the founders of Kensington Maroc, Alex Peto, shares his experience of the Moroccan property sector.

-How did you get into the real estate business?
+How did you get into the property sector?

-In 1991 I was working on my own, on behalf of London buyers who were too busy to look for themselves or who lived abroad, so I was doing their work and showing them the best properties.
-This later became a big business in the UK, but while I was doing this, Andrew Langton, the boss of a well-established central London estate agency, Aylesford International, asked me to join.
-I joined the agency thinking I would stay for a year or two to learn the ropes, but I stayed for 21 years.
+In 1991 I was self-employed, working on behalf of London buyers who were too busy to look for themselves or who lived abroad, so I did their work and showed them the best properties.
+This later became a big business in the UK, but while I was doing it, Andrew Langton, the boss of a well-established central London estate agency, Aylesford International, asked me to join.
+I joined thinking I would stay for a year or two to learn the ropes, but I stayed for 21 years.

 What are the highlights of your career in the sector?

-There have been many, but befriending Boris Becker by showing him houses in London every year before Wimbledon is certainly one of the highlights, as is selling a house to Mick Jagger in Chelsea, London.
+There have been many, but making friends with Boris Becker by showing him houses in London every year before Wimbledon is certainly one of the highlights, as is selling a house to Mick Jagger in Chelsea, London.

 What are the main issues facing the industry in your market at the moment?

-Now that I live and work in the Moroccan real estate industry, the main problem is the global perception of the problems of the Muslim world.
+Now that I live and work in the Moroccan property industry, the main problem is the overall perception of the problems in the Muslim world.
 Morocco is a safe country, but unfortunately it has the same reputation as other North African and Muslim countries: people are reluctant to invest, which I think is wrong.
 I personally bought a house last year in Marrakech.

 How has the sector evolved since you started working in it?

-The rise of the internet must be the most important factor.
-I originally started dealing with relocation to the UK, but the market has changed a lot, as have many of the tax implications, such as stamp duty and domiciliation/non-domiciliation requirements.
-In the Moroccan market, I look forward to people seeing Morocco as a safe country and with its proximity to Europe, it is an excellent place to invest, let alone own a home.
+The rise of the internet has to be the biggest factor.
+I originally started dealing with 'relocation' to the UK, but the market has changed a lot, as have many of the tax implications, such as stamp duty and domiciliation or non-domiciliation requirements.
+In the Moroccan market, I'm looking forward to people seeing Morocco as a safe country and, with its proximity to Europe, it's an excellent place to invest, let alone own a home.

-What do you like about the areas you specialise in?
+What do you like about the areas in which you specialise?

-I like living in Morocco for many reasons, but being British I enjoy the proximity to Europe and the UK.
+I love living in Morocco for many reasons, but being British, I appreciate the proximity to Europe and the UK.
 The climate is almost perfect and friends and family come to visit regularly.